joergen7/variant-call/README.md

 ## Building a VM with kitchen

-If you are running an Ubuntu and want to run the workflow without creating a VM, you can run this workflow also locally (see Section Running locally).
-For test purposes it is, however, recommended to set up the workflow in a VM.
+This section describes how to set up the workflow environment in a Virtual Machine (VM).
+To do this, it does not matter whether you are running Linux, Mac OS, or Windows.
+However, if you are running an Ubuntu and want to set up the workflow locally (without creating a VM), see Section Building locally.

 To build a VM from this cookbook for the first time, change your git base directory and enter the following: